 Pool in Santorini - credits: Netfalls_Remy_Musser/Shutterstock.com

 Santorini is located alone at the southernmost point of the Cyclades.
-Below Santorini is the Cretan Sea and Crete.
+Below Santorini are the Cretan Sea and Crete.

 Next to Santorini, west and north, are some beautiful and popular islands of the Cyclades, Ios, Sikinos, and Folegandros.
 To the east is Anafi, while next to Santorini, part of its Caldera is the traditional Thirasia.

 As a result, you can combine your visit to Santorini with a visit to other Greek islands, such as those, and have the time of your life!
-Especially if you have many days to spare, it would be ideal to visit as many of them as possible through an island-hopping or sailing adventure.
+Especially if you have many days to spare, it would be ideal for visiting as many of them as possible through an island-hopping or sailing adventure.

 When should you avoid Santorini?